-By the end of this unit you should be able to:
+After studying this course, you should be able to:

-- describe some of the biochemical methods by which organisms uptake iron;
+- describe some of the biochemical methods by which organisms uptake iron

-- describe some of the biochemical processes by which organisms store and transfer iron;
+- describe some of the biochemical processes by which organisms store and transfer iron

-- explain why iron is present only in very low concentrations in aqueous solution;
+- explain why iron is present only in very low concentrations in aqueous solution

 - use aspects of iron(III) chemistry to explain the role of macrocyclic ligands in iron uptake and transfer.